7 Mobile Engagement Tools That Will Improve Your Retention Rates

 3. Brand Mobile App

 In this digital age, for most companies it’s equally important to have a mobile app as it is to have a website.
-Mobile websites can be clunky and frustrating for users.
+Mobile websites can be clunky and frustrating for users, and mCommerce is a rapidly growing branch of the eCommerce market.
 Meanwhile, a seamless, intuitive mobile app gives an impression of professionalism.
 And streamlined mobile app UX means users will be more likely to enjoy viewing your content, and therefore more likely to give you their time and attention.
 According to Smart Insights, the time device users spend on mobile apps as opposed to mobile websites is between 80-90%.

 What’s more, the presence of a mobile app opens up the following must-have mobile engagement avenue…